Free Kitchen Hacks eBook

 These light & airy whole wheat pancakes are equally delicious and nutritious, because life's about balance, right?

-pouring maple syrup onto tall stack of pancakes
+Pouring maple syrup onto tall stack of pancakes.

 With just 8 simple pantry ingredients, this homemade whole wheat pancake recipe is totally approachable.
 Plus, they come together in just 30 minutes or less, making them an easy part of my weekend breakfast routine.
+All must for a mom-on-the-go like me!

 stack of Whole Wheat Pancakes with cut taken out